 Although you have every right to get excited about the potential of implementing end-to-end automation in O2C, in reality you will always have a small core team that will need to focus on exceptions.
 There is no silver bullet that will get you to 100% process automation tomorrow.
 Poorly written emails or badly implemented cash applications technology isn’t going to make your customers love your brand – but neither is slick internal automation.

 Be smart with your transformation, and make sure your plans are right for your organization and customers.
 Implement and fail fast.
 Be fluid with your transformation projects – they won’t all work as planned.
 Act quickly to rework projects when needed.
-Start your transformation journey today with a series of small steps – each one getting you closer to delivering better outcomes and an enhanced customer experience.
+Start your transformation journey today with a series of small steps – each one getting you closer to delivering frictionless operations with improved outcomes and an enhanced customer experience.